eclab/grains/divvy/README.md

 Set your Grains to **GRAINS MODE**.
 (If you want MOZZI mode, change CV_AUDIO_OUT to 9)

-Multiple takes a clock input and produces a division of it.
+Divvy takes a clock input and produces a division of it.
 By default your options are:

 ## Clock Division Choices